 Webinars and Recordings

-COGR, FDP, and ARL: Putting Numbers Behind Institutional Expenses for Public Access to Research Data at CNI Meeting – Video Online (April 2022)
+- ARL, COGR, and FDP video presentation: Putting Numbers Behind Institutional Expenses for Public Access to Research Data at CNI Meeting (March 2022)

 Related Resources

-This webpage provides resources and information for research libraries about US and Canadian research data management and sharing policies – focusing heavily on the institutional implications and resourcing needed within higher education to meet these policies.
+Below are resources and information for research libraries about US and Canadian research data management and sharing policies.

 SPEC Kit 354: Data Curation (May 2017)